MaxSkippGriff/brum-air/README.md

 There are five main steps:

-1. First, Client sends request to crawl URL
+1. The client sends a request to crawl specified url
-2. Then, Django tells Scrapy to crawl that URL
+2. Django tells Scrapy to crawl this url
-3. And Django tells the Client that crawling has begun
+3. Django tells the client that crawling has begun
-4. Scrapy then scrapes URL and saves data in database
+4. Scrapy scrapes url and saves data in a database
-5. Finally, Django grabs the data and returns it to Client
+5. Django grabs the data from the database and returns it to the client